carbon-language/carbon-lang/llvm/docs/CoverageMappingFormat.rst

 Without them, the tool would think that those lines and regions were still executed, as it doesn't possess the frontend's knowledge.

+Note that branch regions are created to track branch conditions in the source code and refer to two coverage mapping counters, one to track the number of times the branch condition evaluated to "true", and one to track the number of times the branch condition evaluated to "false".

 LLVM IR Representation
 ======================